Saarus/NSRAzure/README.md

 Setup resources/config.json with your environment specific settings

-Create Python virtual environment using requirements.txt file
+Create Python virtual environment for NSRAzure using requirements.txt file

 Setup pyCharm debug environment with these settings:

+Point Python interpreter for your PyCharm project to the one in NSRAzure created in the step above.

+Other settings:

 script - NSRAzure/nsr-dp/src/_main_.py